artsy/cohesion/README.md

 }
 ```

-3. In `Schema/Events/index.ts`, add the new interface to the valid events master list, `Event`
+3. In `Schema/Events/index.ts`, add the new interface to the valid events main list, `Event`

 4. Add descriptive comments with examples to explain the use of your new event.
 Our documentation is generated automatically from in-code comments, find more information on syntax in the [`typedoc` docs][typedoc_docs].